12 Amazing Benefits of Eating Ragi During Pregnancy

 1. High Content of Calcium

-Ragi is rich in calcium content.
-Calcium helps in the teeth and bone development of the child.
-The baby’s essential source of nutrition is from the mother, so sufficient calcium content should be present in your body and your diet.
-Calcium also helps in the strengthening of teeth, bones, and nails of both you and your child.
+Ragi is rich in calcium, which helps in the teeth and bone development of the child.
+The baby’s essential source of nutrition is from the mother, so sufficient calcium content should be present in your body.
+Calcium helps in strengthening the teeth, bones, and nails of both you and your child.

 2. Has Natural Fat Content

 Expectant women find it hard to sleep peacefully at night.
-If you eat ragi, you can get sufficient amount of sound sleep at night.
-The amino acids in ragi is a tryptophan which helps in dealing with insomnia.
+If you eat ragi, you can get a sufficient amount of sound sleep at night.
+The amino acid in ragi is tryptophan which helps in dealing with insomnia.

-10. Helps in Controlling The Level of Cholesterol
+7. Helps in Controlling the Level of Cholesterol

 Abnormal level of cholesterol in your body during pregnancy can result in hypertension and reduce the chances of normal labour.
 Lecithin and Methionine in ragi are efficient in regulating the level of cholesterol in your body.